Frank B. James: Cold War

 Following his service in the war, James became commanding officer of McChord Field and was a member of the faculty at the Air Command and Staff College.
 He graduated from the Armed Forces Staff College in 1948 and held a faculty position there until 1950, when he was appointed U.S. Air Attaché to the Embassy of the United States in Moscow.

 In 1951, James was named Assistant Chief of Staff for Intelligence and Assistant Chief of Staff for Operations, Headquarters Twelfth Air Force.
 James graduated from the Air War College in 1954 and that same year was named Air Force Assistant Director, Joint Intelligence Group, Joint Staff of the Joint Chiefs of Staff.

 In 1956 James was again appointed U.S. Air Attaché, this time to the Embassy of the United States in London.
 Following that assignment, James was named Deputy Chief of Staff-Intelligence and Deputy Chief of Staff-Programs of the North American Aerospace Defense Command.
 His retirement was effective as of June 1, 1968.

 Death

-James died on December 9, 2004.
+After retirement, James lived in Oldsmar, Florida and died on December 9, 2004 in Palm Harbor.
 He and his wife Laverle F. (1916–1988) are buried at Arlington National Cemetery.